The Gullah Kinfolk

 The Gullah Kinfolk preserves Gullah history and dialect, through expressions of musical performance.
 The Kinfolk is comprised of Prather’s family members, many of whom have been singing for years.

-Gullah Kinfolk Traveling Theater will be presenting “Decoration Day, an Old Fashion Memorial Day Celebration” on Saturday, May 15, with two show performances, 3 PM and 6 PM, at the University of South Carolina at Beaufort’s Center for the Arts.
-Both shows will be taped for the upcoming release of the “Decoration Day: The Movie.”
+Gullah Kinfolk Traveling Theater will be presenting “DECORATION DAY: The Movie” on Saturday, May 30, with three show performances, 1 PM, 3 PM and 5 PM, at the University of South Carolina at Beaufort’s Center for the Arts.
+This will be the world premiere.